 Cloth nappies have come a long way since our grandparents’ days.
 The majority of cloth nappies are now extremely soft and arguably more comfortable than those tight disposables.
-There are also so many different brands on the market now, which means you can buy reusable nappies in a bunch of super cute prints too.
+There are also so many different brands on the market now, which means you can buy reusable nappies in a bunch of super cute prints and styles too.

 On the flip side, cloth nappies can also be a lot more inconvenient for tired, busy parents and there are a few things to consider before you make the commitment.